AccelByte/profanity-filter-grpc-plugin-server-python/README.md

    > :warning: **If you are running [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this sample app as mentioned in [Test Observability](#test-observability)**: Enter `localhost:10000` instead of `localhost:6565`.
 This way, the `gRPC server` will be called via `Envoy` service within `grpc-plugin-dependencies` stack instead of directly.

-3. Continue by selecting `ProfanityFilterService/Validate` method and invoke it with the sample message below.
+3. Continue by selecting `ProfanityFilterService/Validate` method and invoke it with the sample payload below.

-   a.
-With a `payload`

       ```json
       {